 Sleep, food, and mood go together.
 When your sleep is off, your food is off, when your sleep and food are off, your mood is off.
 When your mood is off, your sleep and food are usually off.

-One of the ways to begin to bring your life back to healthy is to start with your sleep.
-Go out and buy a nice, comfortable set of sheets and a new comforter and lots of fluffy pillows.
+One of the ways to begin to bring your life back to health is to start with your sleep.
+Look for luxury king size mattresses that fit your needs.
+A good mattress of the right size and material can make a lot of difference in getting a good night’s sleep.
+Also, go out and buy a nice, comfortable set of sheets and a new comforter, and lots of fluffy pillows.
+You can do some research and Click Here to see some studies to help you make some choices here.
 Make your bed someplace that is inviting and luxurious.
 If you can’t afford new sheets right now, wash your current sheets and bedding and fluff it up, spray it with some lavender and try to give it a little bit of new life.
 At night, an hour before you think you should go to sleep, get into bed.
 Let’s say you want to be asleep at 11, get into bed at 10.
 Don’t turn your TV on, don’t bring your computer into bed with you.
 Bring a book, or a magazine, or your iPod.
 Listen to some relaxing music with your eyes closed or listen to a guided visualization, and just begin to let yourself relax.
 This isn’t about sleep, this is about relaxing your body.
 Sleep is a natural biological process that your body can do once you begin to relax your body and your mind.
 You might also want to get into the bath about 90 minutes before you want to be asleep.
 A hot bath with Epson Salts is a great way to relax your muscles and calm your mind and warm your body up for sleep.
 Try to think of a nice bedtime routine that you can do every night that will help you fall into a restful sleep.
 You might draw for 1/2 hour before you get into bed, you might bathe, you might write in your journal, but find something that works for you and do it nightly.

 If you find that sleep is impossible, there are lots of natural sleep solutions like herbal sleep aids out there such as valerian, chamomile and skullcap as well as amino acids like 5-HTP and L-Tryptophan or a synthetic hormone of melatonin that you can ask your doctor or Naturopath about for help with sleep.
 There are also over the counter solutions as well as prescription solutions that your doctor can help you sort through.
 There’s no shame in finding something to help you sleep.
 Being sleep deprived leads to poor decision making, especially around food choices.
 It also leaves you looking for more energy and many people use caffeine and sugar to achieve this.